cawc/saveredditsaves/README.md

 # saveredditsaves
+## Description
 Saves a backup of your saved reddit posts to a file.
+The file will be JSON-formatted and contains your saved text submissions, link submissions and comments.

+Data kept:
+- id
+- author
+- content (link, HTML-formatted text, ...)

+## Usage
 Add a config file `conf.json` before running.
 Format:
 ```json
 {